deltaleap/stream-tools/README.md

 ### Stream
 `stream-tools` implement a simple Stream module through a context manager.
-To learn how to use the module, just watch the file `examples/stream.py`
+To learn how to use the module, just watch the file `examples` folder.

-### Merging strategy
 #### 1. Stream merging

 #### 2. stream joining